 A Sermon on Acts 7:8-15Read more

-8And He gave him the covenant of circumcision.
-And so Abraham became the father of Isaac, and circumcised him on the eighth day, and Isaac became the father of Jacob, and Jacob of the twelve patriarchs.
+8And He gave him the covenant of circumcision; and so Abraham fathered Isaac, and circumcised him on the eighth day; and Isaac fathered Jacob, and Jacob, the twelve patriarchs.

-11“Now a famine came over all Egypt and Canaan, and great affliction, and our fathers could find no food.
-12But when Jacob heard that there was grain in Egypt, he sent out our fathers on their first visit.
-And on the second visit Joseph made himself known to his brothers, and Joseph’s family became known to Pharaoh.
-And Joseph sent and summoned Jacob his father and all his kindred, seventy-five persons in all.
-And Jacob went down into Egypt, and he died, he and our fathers, (ESV)
+11“Now a famine came over all Egypt and Canaan, and great affliction with it, and our fathers could find no food.
+12But when Jacob heard that there was grain in Egypt, he sent our fathers there the first time.
+13And on the second visit, Joseph made himself known to his brothers, and Joseph’s family was revealed to Pharaoh.
+14Then Joseph sent word and invited his father Jacob and all his relatives to come to him, seventy-five people in all.
+15And Jacob went down to Egypt, and he and our fathers died there.